MoonstarCoding/CS1XA3/Project01/README.md

 ## FIXME LOG

 - Description: The purpose of this feature is to search the CS1XA3 directory for all files with the word `#FIXME` in the last line.
 Those files will then be written to `CS1XA3/Project01/fixme.log`.
+Any files in the `.git` folder will be ignored.
 - Arguments:
   - **`fixme_log`**: The required feature name for calling the feature.
 - Execution: